PhoenixPan/FrontEndDevelopment/css-production.md

 1. max-width/max-height: use them to avoid the appearance of the scroll bar;

 ## Border
-1. border: 0 / border: none: use border: 0.
+1. border: 0 or border: none? border: 0.
 It's shorter and works fine on old browsers before IE9;

 ## Others
 1. Want transparent background but not texts? use rgba() instead of opacity;